ScratchContributors/bios/README.md

 ##### Joshua_M07: Hi my names Joshua im 12 and love coding!
 I make simple to complex games on this platform and i also make games on other things eg. Roblox!
 I am also a curator of the studio Upside Down!

+##### MeowyTitan08: Hi, I'm Melon (Meowytitan08) and I'm an 11 year old atheist who likes to draw and play video games.
+I help translate the SDS into Irish and i like to help around in the forums too, particularly Questions about Scratch and Suggestions :)

 ##### Ninja-Super-Girl: Hi!
 My name is Alicia and I'm a 13 year old Scratcher from Sweden.
 I'm an SDS translator, a SWC Reviewer and Curator and I love helping around on this website in all the little ways possible!
 I've been on Scratch for a little over 3 years and aside from Scratch, I'm learning programming (JS, Java, Python etc...).

 ##### PaddlerGames: Hello!
 I'm PaddlerGames.
 I started Scratch 5 years ago.
 I was the 378th FPC.
 I help out in the SDS, and have a Scratch Wiki account.